yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Tasks to complete

 -   Provision a Virtual Network using the Address Space 10.7.0.0/16 in your Azure subscription.
-It should have a gateway subnet, a management subnet.
+It should have a gateway subnet a management subnet.
 This will support future tasks that will enable traffic segregation commensurate with an n-tier application deployment in an enterprise.

 -   Provision a management subnet.
 This subnet will have a management server from which management traffic can flow to the internal subnets.